dc4eu/vc-demo/datastore/README.md

 Produce mock data to datastore

 ### Upload one document
 This call will send a complete mock version of a document to the datastore, the datastore will then save it in mongoDB.
+Return complete payload for inspection.

 ```bash
 curl --request POST \